 Moral Injury Event Scale (MIES; Nash et al., 2013) is a self-report scale comprised of nine statements tapping exposure to perceived transgressions committed by the respondent and/or others, and perceived betrayals by other military and nonmilitary individuals (e.g., "I acted in ways that violated my own moral code or values").
 The scale ranged between 1 (strongly disagree) and 6 (strongly agree).
 The sum of scores for each subscale has been used.
 Nash et al. (2013) found that a two-factor solution best fits the data, with six items loading on a "perpetration" (both by oneself or/and by others) and the other three items comprising the "betrayal" factor.
-Bryan and colleagues (2016) found in two U.S. military samples that the three-factor solution (transgressions by oneself, witnessed by others, and betrayal) best fit the data.
+Bryan and colleagues (2016) found in two U.S. military samples that the three-factor solution (transgressions by oneself, witnessed by others, and betrayal) fits the data best.
 The MIES has demonstrated good preliminary factor structure and reliability, and demonstrates only small to moderate correlations with other indicators of psychopathology, indicating that it is a relatively distinct construct.
 Good internal consistency characterized the subscales of Self (α =.90), Others (α =.85), and Betrayal (α=.83).

 Posttraumatic Stress Disorder Checklist (PCL-5; Weathers et al., 2013).
 Participants’ PTSS were assessed with the PCL-5 that taps the 20 symptoms listed in the DSM–5 (APA, 2013).
 Participants were asked to rate how often they suffered from each symptom in the previous month on a scale ranging from 0 (not at all) to 4 (extremely).
 Specifically, participants were asked about their reactions to any very stressful experiences in their military service (e.g., "I have recurrent dreams and nightmares about stressful experience from my service").
-PTSS was operationalized both as a continuous variable and as a total symptom severity score (range 0-80) by summing the scores for each of the 20 items, and as a dichotomized DSM self-report probable self-rated 'diagnosis'.
+PTSS was operationalized both as a continuous variable and as a total symptoms severity score (range 0-80) by summing the scores for each of the 20 items, and as a dichotomized DSM self-report probable self-rated 'diagnosis'.
 Participants were identified as having PTSS if they reported in excess of the PCL-5 cut-off point of 38 (Weathers et al., 2013).
 Preliminary results show impressive psychometric properties for the PCL-5.
 For example, its convergent validity was proven when the PCL-5 was positively associated with other PTSD measures such as the PDS or DAPS (Blevins, Weathers, Davis, Witte, & Domino, 2015).
 The PCL-5 reliability in this study was Cronbach’s α= .95.

 Patient Health Questionnaire Depression Scale (PHQ-8; Kroenke et al., 2009).
-The PHQ-8 is a 8-item depression screen used to assess depressive symptoms.
+The PHQ-8 is an 8-item depression screen used to assess depressive symptoms.
 Participants are asked, “Over the last 2 weeks, how often have you been bothered by any of the following problems?”
 They then rate each of these symptoms using a 4-point scale, ranging from: 0= “not at all,” 1=“several days,” 2=“more than half the days,” or 3=“nearly every day”.
 The sum of scores for the scale has been used.
 The PHQ is known to be associated with increased medical visitation, physical disability, risk of psychiatric comorbidity, and overall syndromic severity.
 The PHQ-8 reliability in this study was Cronbach’s α 0.88.